IMPIMBA/ogrt/README.md

 An introduction to OGRT on the [1st EasyBuild User Meeting](https://github.com/hpcugent/easybuild/wiki/1st-EasyBuild-User-Meeting), includes a demo of tracking functionality and getting the data into Elasticsearch/Kibana.
-Also some history of how OGRT came to be.
+Also some history on how OGRT came to be.